k3tchup/google_drive_sync/readme.md

   * full sync down to local from Google drive
   * export of native Google Apps files, like Docs and Sheets.
   * hash verify the files
+  * continuous monitoring for Drive for any changes and updating of local versions accordingly
 * Sqlite database for metadata data storage
 * Handle incremental changes by subscribing to Google Drive change tokens
 * Fetches files not owned by the Drive owner into a separate local folder